 Employability

-During the course, we’ll also guide you to make clear plans as to how you will use your expertise to progress your career.
-As a graduate of this MSc, you'll be well prepared to seek employment or promotion, or become self-employed using the professional skills you’ve developed as part of the course.
+We’ll guide you to make clear plans as to how you will use your expertise to progress your career during the course.
+As a graduate of this MSc, you will be well prepared to seek employment, promotion, or become self-employed using the professional skills you’ve developed as part of the course.
 This qualification also forms the basis for doctoral studies if you wish to pursue a career in academia or research and development.

 Equipment / software